 Carpe Diem!
 Nothing showcases this Latin adage more than enjoying the moment the sun comes up or sets.
 It’s nature’s ultimate canvas, painting the sky with atomic tangerines, fiery reds, and flaxen yellows.
-To make sure you don’t miss out, here’s some of the best spots to catch a sunrise or sunset in the High Sierra.
+To make sure you don’t miss out, here’s some of the best spots to catch a sunrise or sunsets in California High Sierra.

 Mono Lake – South Tufa

 Mono Lake is a location with no shortage of inspiration when it comes to getting the “shot”, especially in the morning.
 The Tufa Towers provide an otherworldly backdrop with them either being backlit against a darker sky if shot from the east, or silhouetted against a rosy sunrise if shot from the west.

 Directions: Turn east onto Highway 120 from Hwy 395 and go about 5 miles to Navy Beach.
 You’ll find a Federal (USFS) area with a small parking fee, so be sure to bring a few bucks.
 Foot paths lead down to the shore which features infinite possibilities of Tufa Tower photos.

 For more amazing photo opportunities, check out Mono County’s top 10 Instagram worthy spots.